Five historic Cape Cod lighthouses are open to the public for tours during the summer months and on special occasions in the off-season.

 More Info: USCG Auxiliary

-The current Nauset Lighthouse was moved to Eastham from Chatham in 1923 to replace the last-standing of Eastham's "Three Sisters" - a trio of Cape Cod lighthouses that had, over time, succumbed to the elements and erosion of the cliffs on which they stood.
+Nauset Lighthouse was moved from Chatham to Eastham in 1923 to replace the last-standing of Eastham's "Three Sisters" - a trio of Cape Cod lighthouses that had, over time, succumbed to the elements and erosion of the cliffs on which they stood.